 Dedicated to research, teaching, networking, and advocacy, we collaborate with other academic and community organizations working on these goals, bring together the community of scholars and activists already working in these areas, and provide expertise to a range of institutions developing the link between health and human rights.

-Co-director Susan Sered just launched a new blog, where she examines women's health, human rights and mass incarceration.Sex, Race, and Prison's Violent Double Standard: Incarcerating Men Hurts Woman Too, Susan Sered for Salon.com April 24, 2014: Susan Sered testified in opposition to opposition to H.1434, “An Act relative to the establishment of a women’s pretrial facility in Middlesex County."
+Co-director Susan Sered launched a blog where she examines women's health, human rights, and mass incarceration.Sex, Race, and Prison's Violent Double Standard: Incarcerating Men Hurts Woman Too, Susan Sered for Salon.com April 24, 2014: Susan Sered testified in opposition to opposition to H.1434, “An Act relative to the establishment of a women’s pretrial facility in Middlesex County."

 December 11, 2013: Making the Invisible Visible, Susan Sered speaks about her research findings and shares the stories of some of the homeless women she’s worked with.